samuelim01/tp/docs/UserGuide.md

 * Parameters in square brackets are optional.
 * A guest can have any number of dietary requirements and tags (including 0).

-Refer to [Appendix A](#10-appendix-a-acceptable-values-for-parameters) for more details on the acceptable values for the parameters.
+Refer to the [Appendix](#10-appendix-acceptable-values-for-parameters) for more details on the acceptable values for the parameters.

 </div>